Q: When can I attempt the Frog Graham Round?

 Q: Should I inform anyone of my intention to attempt the Frog Graham Round?

-A: You don't have to, but it goes without saying that you should have informed a friend or relative of your intentions, particularly if you are doing a solo round.
+A: You don't have to, but you should definitely have informed a friend or relative of your intentions, particularly if you are doing a solo round.
 It would also be helpful if you let us know via the Contact page prior to your attempt, we'll then be looking out for news!

 Q: How do I report my successful completion of the Frog Graham Round?